joelnewcom/joelnewcom.github.io/craftsmanship/books.md

 [Amazon](https://www.amazon.com/Effective-Java-Joshua-Bloch/dp/0134685997)

 ### The software craftsmanship by Sandro Mancuso
-Writing software is not only a job, but a honest craftsmanship.Hugo Just coding is not good enough.
+Writing software is not only a job, but an honest craftsmanship.Hugo Just coding is not good enough.
 THe books explains why we need an software craftsmanship manifesto on top of the agile manifesto.
 [Amazon](https://www.amazon.com/Software-Craftsman-Professionalism-Pragmatism-Robert/dp/0134052501)